EeroVakiparta/Feed-O-Pony/README.md

 7. Program can be stopped by pressing start/stop button for 5 seconds.
 8. After compartments are empty Feed-O-Pony stops.

+## Demo
+-LEDs represent electromagnetic locks controlled by relays -Electromagnetic locks are show in Blueprint as red rectangles

 ![](ponyusage.gif)

 ![](Blueprint.jpg)
-Red rectangles represent electromagnetic locks

 ## Team